City: Government

-Local government of cities takes different forms including prominently the municipality (especially in England, in the United States, in India, and in other British colonies; legally, the municipal corporation; municipio in Spain and in Portugal, and, along with municipalidad, in most former parts of the Spanish and Portuguese empires) and the commune (in France and in Chile; or comune in Italy).
+The local government of cities takes different forms including prominently the municipality (especially in England, in the United States, India, and former British colonies; legally, the municipal corporation; municipio in Spain and Portugal, and, along with municipalidad, in most former parts of the Spanish and Portuguese empires) and the commune (in France and Chile; or comune in Italy).

-The chief official of the city has the title of mayor.
+The chief official of the city is very often called the "mayor".
 Whatever their true degree of political authority, the mayor typically acts as the figurehead or personification of their city.

-City governments have authority to make laws governing activity within cities, while its jurisdiction is generally considered subordinate (in ascending order) to state/provincial, national, and perhaps international law.
-This hierarchy of law is not enforced rigidly in practice—for example in conflicts between municipal regulations and national principles such as constitutional rights and property rights.
 Legal conflicts and issues arise more frequently in cities than elsewhere due to the bare fact of their greater density.
 Modern city governments thoroughly regulate everyday life in many dimensions, including public and personal health, transport, burial, resource use and extraction, recreation, and the nature and use of buildings.
 Technologies, techniques, and laws governing these areas—developed in cities—have become ubiquitous in many areas.

 Municipal officials may be appointed from a higher level of government or elected locally.

 Municipal services

 Cities typically provide municipal services such as education, through school systems; policing, through police departments; and firefighting, through fire departments; as well as the city's basic infrastructure.
 These are provided more or less routinely, in a more or less equal fashion.
-Responsibility for administration usually falls on the city government, though some services may be operated by a higher level of government, while others may be privately run.
+Responsibility for administration usually falls on the city government, but some services may be operated by a higher level of government, while others may be privately run.
 Armies may assume responsibility for policing cities in states of domestic turmoil such as America's King assassination riots of 1968.